We offer in-school classes and after school bands for the following instruments:

 Cello: Sounds an octave lower than the viola.
 Has a bigger sound and as you sit with it resting on the ground has a more natural feel to start with than the violin.

-Percussion students spend most of the time learning fundamentals of rhythm reading and playing.
-Students will play on the whole family of percussion not just drums so they will learn to play Snare Drum, Bass Drum, Cymbals, Orchestra Bells, Xylophone, Timpani and a variety of hand held, auxiliary percussion instruments
+Percussion students play on the whole family of percussion not just drums so they will learn to play Snare Drum, Bass Drum, Cymbals, Orchestra Bells, Xylophone, Timpani and a variety of hand held, auxiliary percussion instruments.
+They learn the fundamentals of rhythm reading and playing, skills that lead to a wide range of options for success in music.

-There are also after-school ensembles and groups that are open to all students within the NEIM program.
+*There are also after-school bands, ensembles and groups that are open to all students within NEIM.
+These groups have many opportunities to travel and perform throughout the year: